cometkim/unicode-segmenter/README.md

 The runtime performance of `unicode-segmenter/emoji` is enough to test the presence of emoji in a text.

-It's \~2.5x worse than `RegExp` w/ `u` for match-all performance, but that's useless examples in the real world because others don't care about grapheme clusters.
+It's \~3x worse than `RegExp` w/ `u` for match-all performance, but that's not a good example because that doesn't care about grapheme clusters.

 You can handle emojis in between grapheme processing by `unicode-segmenter/grapheme`.
-It might be a bit less performant than the dedicated emoji matchers, but it might still be reasonable.
+It's a bit less performant than the dedicated emoji matchers, but it's not that worse, and actually reasonable in the real world.

 <details>
   <summary>Details</summary>